“If you don't control your mind, someone else will.” John Allston.

 Consequently, the "agent-ness" and "thing-ness" under the FEP are not necessarily disjoint concepts but rather different vantage points of an overarching framework that seeks to explain the behaviour of systems and agents in a consistent manner.

-The interplay between being an agent and being a mere thing in the system lies in the degree to which the behaviour of the system is passive or active, inferred or imposed, and modelled or mechanistic within the FEP's theoretical landscape.
+The relationship between being an agent and being a mere thing in the system lies in the degree to which the behaviour of the system is passive or active, inferred or imposed, and modelled or mechanistic within the FEP's theoretical landscape.

 We will be getting my favourite AGI “doommongerer” Connor Leahy back on MLST soon.
 I naively thought that deconstructing goals as instrumental fictions would be a good way to disarm the Bostrom-esque “we are all going to die” type arguments.
 He assured me that almost all X-risk people already agreed with this position, and it wouldn’t move the needle!